 What’s at Suan Pakkad Palace Museum?

 The first house contains ancient weaponry such as muskets, swords and spears.
-Art wise it features examples of 14th – 16th century pottery, paintings from the Ayutthya period and stone Khmer sculptures.
+Art wise it features examples of 14th – 16th century pottery, paintings from the Ayutthaya period and stone Khmer sculptures.

 Inside house two you’ll see mother of pearl trays and containers used in 19th century Bangkok alongside beautifully lacquered cabinets and traditional Thai hand fans.

-The third house displays the famous Benjarong porcelain in its traditional five colours, black, white, red, green, and yellow.
-In Thai, Benjarong is the collective name for these five colours.
+The third house displays the famous Benjarong porcelain in its traditional five colors, black, white, red, green, and yellow.
+In Thai, Benjarong is the collective name for these five colors.
 Benjarong porcelain was popular with Thai royalty in early Bangkok (19th – 20th century).

 House four contains a roomy formal dining and reception area.
 It also features an altar room containing an admirable collection of Buddha statues.